sonibla/MicroW/README.md

 ![overview modules](images/Overview_modules.png "Microw overview: modules")

+## Current project state

+Currently, only a short documentation is available.
+Embedded C codes for numerical processing and more documentation soon available

 ## License

 The content of this project itself is licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/), and the underlying source code used to format